-The “I’m Not bothered” attitude about the pet wearing eye protection in a laser session is simply not acceptable.
+The “I’m Not bothered” attitude about the pet wearing proper eye protection in a laser session is simply not acceptable.

 This is a Safety Issue: You don’t get to ignore the rules.